Automatic curd maker machine with thick homemade dahi

 Our Verdict

 A yogurt maker machine is a simple, low-cost appliance that solves a specific problem: inconsistent curd.
 It is not a luxury gadget.
 It is not a kitchen revolution.
-It is a thermostat in a box that costs less than three weeks of buying store-bought dahi.
+It is a thermostat in a box.
+It costs less than three weeks of buying store-bought dahi.

 Decision framework